-How To Protect Your Pond Fish From Predators
+How You Can Protect Your Pond Fish From Predators In Iowa

 There are several different methods for protecting your pond fish from predators including fish caves and tunnels, decoys, netting, and more.
 Here you can see these different types and learn more about them.
 These methods can keep your fish where they belong- in your pond, not in the stomach of a heron or other predator.